blazkv/cybersec-learning-journal/writeups/cyber-security-101.md

 - **404 Not Found** – Resource not found; verify the URL.
 - **500 Internal Server Error** – Server encountered an error processing the request.

+When a web server responds to an HTTP request, it sends **HTTP response headers**—key-value pairs that provide important information about the response and instruct the client (usually a browser) on how to handle it.

+Key headers like `Content-Type`, `Content-Length`, and `Date` give essential details about the response.

+Some response headers are required to ensure proper communication between client and server:

+- **Date:** Shows when the response was generated.
+  Example: `Date: Fri, 23 Aug 2024 10:43:21 GMT`

+- **Content-Type:** Indicates the type of content being sent (HTML, JSON, etc.) and its character set.
+  Example: `Content-Type: text/html; charset=utf-8`

+- **Server:** Identifies the server software handling the request.
+Useful for debugging but can reveal info to attackers, so it’s often removed or hidden.
+  Example: `Server: nginx`

+Other common headers help control how the client handles the response:

+- **Set-Cookie:** Sends cookies from server to client, which the client stores and sends back in future requests.
+For security, cookies should use the `HttpOnly` flag (prevents JavaScript access) and `Secure` flag (only sent over HTTPS).
+  Example: `Set-Cookie: sessionId=38af1337es7a8`

+- **Cache-Control:** Tells the client how long to cache the response or whether to avoid caching sensitive data.
+  Example: `Cache-Control: max-age=600`

+- **Location:** Used in redirection responses (status codes 3xx) to tell the client where to go next.
+If this header can be modified by users, validate it carefully to avoid open redirect vulnerabilities, which attackers can exploit to redirect users to malicious sites.
+  Example: `Location: /index.html`

+The **HTTP response body** contains the actual data—HTML, JSON, images, etc.—sent back to the client.
+To prevent injection attacks like **Cross-Site Scripting (XSS)**, always sanitize and escape any data, especially user-generated content, before including it in the response.

+**HTTP security headers** help protect web apps from attacks like **Cross-Site Scripting (XSS)** and clickjacking.
+Important ones include:

+* **Content-Security-Policy (CSP)**:
+  Controls which sources can load content to prevent XSS.
+Example:
+  `Content-Security-Policy: default-src 'self'; script-src 'self' https://cdn.tryhackme.com; style-src 'self'`

+  * `default-src 'self'`: only current site by default
+  * `script-src`: scripts allowed from current site and trusted CDN
+  * `style-src 'self'`: styles only from current site

+* **Strict-Transport-Security (HSTS)**:
+  Forces browsers to use HTTPS.
+Example:
+  `Strict-Transport-Security: max-age=63072000; includeSubDomains; preload`

+  * `max-age`: duration to enforce HTTPS
+  * `includeSubDomains`: applies to subdomains
+  * `preload`: browser enforces HTTPS before first visit

+* **X-Content-Type-Options**:
+  Stops browsers from guessing MIME types:
+  `X-Content-Type-Options: nosniff`

+  * `nosniff`: disables MIME sniffing

+* **Referrer-Policy**:
+  Controls how much referrer info is shared:

+  * `no-referrer`: sends no referrer info
+  * `same-origin`: sends only for same-site requests
+  * `strict-origin`: sends origin only if HTTPS stays
+  * `strict-origin-when-cross-origin`: full URL for same-site, origin for cross-site

+These headers strengthen security and protect user privacy.

 ---

 ## 10. Defensive Security